An Efficient and Adaptive Watermark Detection System with Tile-based Error Correction: Tiled Watermark Detection Optimization

-To incorporate the Reed--Solomon (RS) correction mechanism introduced later in \sectionref{sec:alo:rs}, we introduce an RS-aware loss that penalizes only bit errors exceeding the correction capacity.
+where $\sigma(\cdot)$ denotes the sigmoid.
+To incorporate the Reed-Solomon (RS) correction mechanism introduced later in \sectionref{sec:alo:rs}, we introduce an RS-aware loss that penalizes only bit errors exceeding the correction capacity.
 Let $t$ denote the maximum number of symbol errors that an $(n,k)$ RS code can correct, and define the error indicator $e_i = \mathbbm{1}\!\left[\operatorname{sign}(m_i') \neq m_i\right]$.
 To make sure errors within the RS capacity ($E \leq t$) incur no additional cost while uncorrectable errors are quadratically penalized, we formulated our RS-aware loss $\mathcal{L}_{\text{RS}}$ as $[\max(0,\;E - t)]^2$ where $E = \sum_{i=1}^{k} e_i$.
-Thus, the overall training objective becomes
+The overall training objective becomes

-where $\lambda$ balances the standard bit error loss and the RS-aware term and is set to $\lambda=1$ in our experiments.
+where $\lambda$ balances the standard bit error loss and the RS-aware term and is set to $\lambda=1$ in our experiments according to the settings in Stable Signature.

-\subsection{Fine-tuning the tile-based LDM decoder}
+\subsection{Fine-tuning the Tile-based LDM Decoder}